Workers Compensation Insurance: How to Cap Costly Premiums

 “Ask if the carrier will perform ergonomic reviews and educate you on what to do when accidents or injuries occur.
 And find out if the carrier maintains fraud departments that can help you investigate questionable accidents.”

 You might first approach so-called “multi-line” carriers who also sell insurance in other categories such as property, general liability, and automobile.
 However, many such companies have been exiting the workers compensation market because the low interest rate environment makes it hard for them to make up any losses with profits from other lines.
-That leaves “single line” carriers who specialize in workers compensation.
+That leaves “single line” carriers who specialize in workers compensation. [quotes]Beware though: Many of these have become more selective in their clientele,[/quotes] favoring only those employers who have a history of risk control and claims management.

 Employers who are turned down by insurance carriers are forced to use the state pools, where premiums may run up to 25 percent higher than those in the private sector.
 Service may also be less than optimal.
 For example, there may be no one who will run an ergonomic review to help you reduce injuries.